 The Erosion and Sediment Control Plan identifies measures that the Renewal Corporation will implement to minimize erosion and sediment runoff throughout implementation of the Proposed Action.
 The Plan describes relevant measures the Renewal Corporation will implement as part of permitting under the California and Oregon National Pollutant Discharge Elimination System (NPDES) processes.
-Specifically, the Erosion and Sediment Control Plan includes an updated Consultation Record and one sub-plan, included amongst the Appendices identified below.
+Specifically, the Erosion and Sediment Control Plan includes an updated Consultation Record and two sub-plans, included amongst the Appendices identified below.

-- Appendix A: Oregon Erosion and Sediment Control Plan - Appendix B: Consultation Record
+- Appendix A: Oregon Erosion and Sediment Control Plan - Appendix B: California Erosion and Sediment Control Plan - Appendix C: Consultation Record